ABOUT JACKSON RECOVERY CENTERS – CHILD & ADOLESCENT RECOVERY CENTER

 FINANCING

 The facility accepts Iowa Medicaid (Title-19) and most private insurance plans.
-Sliding scale fees are offered, based on income.
-The five reviewers polled on the center’s affordability gave mixed feedback.
+Sliding scale fees based on income are also available.
+The feedback on affordability was mixed among the individuals surveyed.

 Affordability: 2.4/5